OxfordLocal

 Gibbs's design draws on Bramante's Tempietto in Rome and the work of Italian Baroque architects, fused with the more restrained English Palladian tradition.
 The building consists of a rusticated stone podium, a colonnaded drum encircled by paired Corinthian columns, and a leaded dome.
 The interior is a single circular reading room, originally lit by sash windows on three levels.

-Since 1860 the Camera has been part of the Bodleian Library and now serves as a History Faculty reading room.
-It cannot be entered casually — visitors must take the Bodleian's full 90-minute "Extended Tour" — but the exterior is freely visible from Radcliffe Square, the most consistently photographed open space in Oxford.
+Since 1861 the Camera has been part of the Bodleian Library and now serves as a History Faculty reading room.
+It cannot be entered casually — visitors must take the Bodleian's full 90-minute "Extended Tour" — but the exterior is freely visible from Radcliffe Square, among Oxford's most consistently photographed open spaces.
+The Camera frames between Brasenose College to the east, All Souls College to the north, and the University Church of St Mary the Virgin to the south.